HeroTransitions/Hero/README.md

 Hero can also construct animations for unmatched views.
 It is easy to define these animations via the `heroModifiers` property.
 Hero will run these animations alongside the `Magic Move` animations.
 All of these can be interactive, too.

 ## Video Demos
-The following videos give you a general ideas of what you can do with **Hero**
+The following videos give you a general idea of what you can do with **Hero**

-1. Video overview of the example project
+1. Video overview of the example project.
-2. Video overview of the built-in Debugger that display timeline, arc curve, and 3d informations
+2. Video overview of the built-in Debugger that display timeline, arc curve, and 3d informations.
 3. Video overview of the usage with [Injection App](http://johnholdsworth.com/injection.html) to provide dynamic modifications in realtime.
 Changing **HeroID** or **HeroModifiers** without recompiling!

 <a href="https://youtu.be/-6L79or6Iq8"><img src="https://github.com/lkzhao/Hero/blob/master/Resources/overview.png?raw=true" height="300"/></a>